 You're in the transportation business.
 As with trucks, planes, and buses, your vehicles move things from Point A to Point B—in your case, people.
 When vehicles are in motion, they can collide with other things.
 Sometimes it's a fender bender; Sometimes it's far worse.
-That's why a number of taxi drivers consider asset protection.
+That's why a number of taxi drivers, including Uber and Lyft drivers, consider asset protection.

 Asset protection is an important strategy to legally separate your taxi from your personal assets—your home, bank accounts, personal vehicles, and more—and can typically be achieved by forming a Delaware corporation or LLC.

 You likely have insurance to protect you in the event of an accident, but it will only protect so much if a lawsuit occurs.
 If the claim is large enough, the plaintiff's lawyer often will attempt to go after your personal assets.
-If you're operating as a sole proprietorship, generally your taxi, personal vehicles, home, bank accounts, and more are at risk.
+If you're operating as a sole proprietorship, generally your vehicles (including your Taxi or Uber/Lyft vehicles, as well as personal vehicles), home, bank accounts, and more are at risk.

 We've heard drivers ask, "I drive my own taxi, so how can incorporating protect me from liability?"
 They mistakenly believe that if they are behind the wheel they are liable no matter what.
 That's not true if they take the right precautions.

 The smart way to protect your assets is to form a Delaware corporation or LLC and purchase your vehicle in that company's name.
 That would make it the property of your company, and would not be considered your personal property.
 This offers you protection on two levels: Your taxi is typically considered off-limits in the event of a lawsuit involving you personally, and your personal assets are typically considered off-limits in the event of a lawsuit involving your taxi.

 If you own multiple taxis...